Loan Entrance Counseling

 If a student chooses to complete the online loan entrance counseling session, he/she MUST:

-- Go to the Student Loans website and log in using student's FSA ID Username and FSA ID Password.
+- Go to the Student Aid website and log in using student's FSA ID Username and FSA ID Password.

-The U.S. Department of Education's Online Entrance Counseling can be found at the Student Loans website.
+The U.S. Department of Education's Online Entrance Counseling can be found at the Student Aid website.

-If unable to complete an online entrance counseling session, contact the Office of Financial Aid and Scholarships at 909-537-5227 to schedule an in-person entrance counseling session.
+If unable to complete an online entrance counseling, contact the Office of Financial Aid and Scholarships at 909-537-5227 to schedule an in-person entrance counseling session.

 Loan Exit Counseling